ajavamind/rca-studio2/README.md

 https://github.com/paulscottrobson/studio2-games

-I converted his well-crafted C code to the Processing language (Java) and I added emulation for the Studio III game console color graphics and sound.
+I converted his well-crafted C code to the Processing language (Java) and I added emulation for the Studio III game console color graphics.
 Robson's emulation is excellent because it simulates the real-time operaton of the Studio 2 quite well, when run on modern computers.
 You will need to download the Processing SDK to run the emulated games.